 On behalf of The Center for Advanced Reproductive Services [CARS], we hope during these challenging times this letter finds you and your family safe and healthy.
-As Connecticut is experiencing a surge in COVID-19 cases and hospitalizations, we are writing to tell you about fertility treatments at CARS currently.
+As Connecticut’s daily COVID positivity rate is returning to 5% or less, we are writing to tell you about fertility treatments at CARS currently.

 At each CARS office, policies & procedures have been implemented to optimize physical distancing and other mitigation strategies to minimize risk of exposure for patients and staff.

 - Maintain social distancing standards for patients and staff by limiting traffic thru building.

 - Maintain personal protective equipment [PPE] and mitigation strategies to limit risk of exposure for patients & staff.

 - 97% of our staff have received their first and second COVID 19 vaccinations and are boosted.
 Those who are not vaccinated are on a weekly COVID 19 testing schedules.

 - All CARS facilities will continue to require ALL patients to always wear masks.